 Itchy, flushed skin is a common symptom of PV.
 However, it is also a common symptom of several other conditions, so additional testing is necessary to diagnose PV.

 People can take steps at home to reduce itching.
-These include lowering the temperature of baths or showers and applying moisturizer or topical creams.
+These include wearing loose clothing, regularly moisturizing, not bathing too frequently, and applying topical medications to the skin.

-A person should also follow all treatment recommendations from their healthcare team.
-Doing this will help prevent deadly complications, as well as reducing the severity of itchy skin and other symptoms.
+A person with PV should also follow all treatment recommendations from their healthcare team.
+Doing this will help prevent complications, as well as reducing the severity of itchy skin and other symptoms.